MPC for Tech Giants (GMPC): Enabling Gulliver and the Lilliputians to Cooperate Amicably: Introduction

 \subsection{The Gulliver MPC (GMPC) Model}

 We consider a protocol involving a single {\em server} and $n$ {\em users}.
 We think of $n$ as being too big to allow users more than $\polylog(n)$ computational time and communication complexities.
-On the other hand, we assume that $\poly(n)$ time and communication bandwidth are within the server's reach.\footnote{For example, the server might be running on a computer cluster, and the users might be running on iPhones.} We assume that a subset of at most $\alpha n<\changed{n/6}$ of the users (fixed in advance), as well as the server, might be controlled by a malicious adversary.\footnote{We did not optimize the constant 1/6.
-Optimizing this constant becomes much easier when assuming PKI, which we {\em do not} assume throughout this paper.
-See \cref{rem:star}.} In particular, controlled users might halt prematurely and become unresponsive throughout the execution (e.g., iPhone users going off-line).
+On the other hand, we assume that $\poly(n)$ time and communication bandwidth are within the server's reach.\footnote{For example, the server might be running on a computer cluster, and the users might be running on iPhones.} We assume that a subset of at most $\alpha n<\changed{n/8}$ of the users (fixed in advance), as well as the server, might be controlled by a malicious adversary.
+In particular, controlled users might halt prematurely and become unresponsive throughout the execution (e.g., iPhone users going off-line).

 Utility wise, we want to ensure that if the server is honest, then it gets a {\em correct} outcome for the computation, even if $\alpha n$ users are corrupted.
 In other words, if the server is honest (and if at most $\alpha n$ users are corrupted), then output delivery is guaranteed.
 The privacy requirement is that an adversary controlling the server, as well as $\alpha n$ users, cannot learn anything more than the prescribed outcome.
-That is, even if the server is corrupted (as well as at most $\alpha n$ users), the only information that should be learned about users' inputs is what can be derived from the outcome itself.\footnote{Technically, as we consider a model that allows a malicious server to block honest users, the privacy requirement states that it does not obtain more information than what can be derived from the output over the the remaining users.}
+That is, even if the server is corrupted (as well as at most $\alpha n$ users), the only information that should be learned about users' inputs is what can be derived from the outcome itself.\footnote{Technically, as we consider a model that allows a malicious server to block \changed{a small fraction of honest users}, the privacy requirement states that it does not obtain more information than what can be derived from the output over the remaining users.}